aqilmutashim/tubes-ann-drybean/README.md

 ## Referensi

-- Koklu, M. and Ozkan, I.A., (2020) Multiclass Classification of Dry Beans Using Computer Vision and Machine Learning Techniques.
-Computers and Electronics in Agriculture, 174, 105507.
+Koklu, M. and Ozkan, I.A.
+(2020).
+Multiclass Classification of Dry Beans Using Computer Vision and Machine Learning Techniques.
+Computers and Electronics in Agriculture, 174, 105507. https://doi.org/10.1016/j.compag.2020.105507
+Glorot, X. and Bengio, Y. (2010).
+Understanding the difficulty of training deep feedforward neural networks.
+Proceedings of the 13th International Conference on Artificial Intelligence and Statistics (AISTATS), 9, 249-256.
+He, K., Zhang, X., Ren, S., and Sun, J. (2015).
+Delving Deep into Rectifiers: Surpassing Human-Level Performance on ImageNet Classification.
+Proceedings of the IEEE International Conference on Computer Vision (ICCV), 1026-1034.
+Goodfellow, I., Bengio, Y., and Courville, A. (2016).
+Deep Learning.
+MIT Press.
+Pedregosa, F., et al. (2011).
+Scikit-learn: Machine Learning in Python.
+Journal of Machine Learning Research, 12, 2825-2830.
+Abadi, M., et al. (2016).
+TensorFlow: A System for Large-Scale Machine Learning.
+Proceedings of the 12th USENIX Symposium on Operating Systems Design and Implementation (OSDI).